EndPointCorp/end-point-blog/2011/06/06/bucardo-multi-master-for-postgresql.html.md

 Last error:                     :
 ```

 This gives us a little more information about the sync itself, as well as another important metric, how long the sync itself took to run, in this case, 42 seconds.
-That particular metric might make its way back to the overall "status" view above.
-Try things out and [help us find bugs](http://bucardo.org/bugzilla/) and improve Bucardo!
+That particular metric might make its way back to the overall “status” view above.
+Try things out and [help us find bugs](https://github.com/bucardo/bucardo/issues) and improve Bucardo!